This might sound crazy but I'm willing to explore my options

 The very best way to live the hermit life is on a sailboat no doubt.
 Take it out to one of the many uninhabited islands (make sure they are truly not visited by people) and set yourself up.
 I already have a bugout spot just in case anything ever happens and I have to bail and have nowhere else to go.
 Stocked with supplied and a small livable structure.
 Took me a couole months to build.
 I started looking for places in 2020 right before the pandemic.

-Trying to leg it in the true continental forests I think is too difficult, too many hikers and people fucking around there.
+Trying to leg it in the true continental forests I think is too difficult, too many hikers and people fricking around there.
 Plus the winters get too brutal and theres usually no sunlight if you’re in the areas with few enough people.
 Although maybe you could do it in a foreign country like south africa.
 IDK.
 Im not experienced with that.

 You'll never do it.
 Keep fantasizing bro.
 Lol.